bogadrian/gatsby-final/src/posts/qr-code-restaurant-menu.md

 As you can see, I filter out all the files except for pdfs.

 This is simple done with an “endsWith” JavaScript function.

+Note for images, I would use "startWith()", as an image will come in as "image/...".

 Then I use Multer S3 package to upload the PDF to Amazon Web Server S3.